 (Image: Dr. Saikia with Apollo astronaut and second man to land on Moon, Dr. Buzz Aldrin.)

-There are currently eight graduate students working with Professor Longuski and Dr. Saikia towards their doctoral degrees.
+There are currently nine graduate students working with Professor Longuski and Dr. Saikia towards their doctoral degrees.

 Please see the Dissertations section for the list of alumni and their Ph.D. theses.

 Some of the most recent alumni are listed below: